Seirdy/moac/README.md

 ### Security vulnerabilities, non-public contact

-If you want to connect with me directly: check my contact info at the bottom of the manpages.
+If you want to connect with me directly: check my contact info at the bottom of the man pages.
 I do accept PGP-encrypted emails, if you have that set up.

 Other forms of contact are on [my website](https://seirdy.one/about.html)